varnerlab/GFFJ/README.md

 Argument | Required | Description
 :--- | :--- | :---
-isMd | yes | true if corresponding reaction is in the model;
+isMd | yes | true if the corresponding reaction is in the model;
-isDb | yes | true if corresponding reaction is in the database, i.e., not in the model;
+isDb | yes | true if the corresponding reaction is in the database, i.e., not in the model;
-isRev | yes | true if corresponding reaction is reversible isCyt | yes | true if corresponding metabolite is in cytosol isExt | yes | true if corresponding metabolite is in extracellular compartment;
+isRev | yes | true if the corresponding reaction is reversible isCyt | yes | true if the corresponding metabolite is in the cytosol isExt | yes | true if the corresponding metabolite is in the extracellular compartment;
 noProdID | yes | indices of no-production-metabolites;
 stoiMatrix | yes | stoichiometric matrix, \|compounds\| * \|reactions\|
 fluxLB | yes | flux lower bound;